Care

 How to Clean Your Carbon Steel Wok in 3 Steps

 Carbon steel heats incredibly quickly, and with the right approach, it can be cleaned even faster.
-Whether you used your wok to make a vegetable-forward stir-fry or you deep fried some drumsticks, these step-by-step tips will have your Wok clean and ready to work in no time.
+Whether you used your wok to make a veg-forward stir-fry or you deep fried some drumsticks, these step-by-step tips will have your wok clean and ready to cook in no time.

-- If you have food that's stuck or burnt to the pan's surface and requires scrubbing to remove, you'll need a little water to loosen the debris.
-Gently scrub the residue off with a bristle brush or sponge and a small amount of water—do not use soap or steel wool and do not use a soaking bath.
-Hot, soapy water will strip the seasoning that makes cooking with your wok so simple and fast.
+2. If you have food that's stuck or burnt to the pan's surface and requires scrubbing to remove, you'll need a little water to loosen the debris.
+Gently scrub the residue off with a bristle brush or sponge and a small amount of water.

 In both cases, make sure that your pan is completely dry before storing it.
 Any dampness will damage your seasoning over time or cause rust.